svaraborut/npm-sv/README.md

   `1.0.0`.
 This repository also includes all this [technologies](#technologies)
 - Push to GitHub

+### 2. Automation

+Versioning is automated via the `semantic-versioning` solution.
+The configuration is present in [.releaserc.mjson](.releaserc.mjs) and is configured with a san default that will:

+- Maintain the `CHANGELOG.md` file
+- Automatically manage releases via the `main` branch
+- Automatically manage canary releases via the `canary` branch
+- Handle GitOps.
+By [default](https://github.com/semantic-release/git) the commit user is `@semantic-release-bot`.
+The actions are:
+    - Issues mentioned in release commits will receive a comment with the release
+    - Pull requests will receive a comment with the release
+- Update the package version and create a `bot()` commit to bump package when creating a production release

 ## Docs

 Dummy library documentation.
 Not intended for production use.